 Q. How long does it take to groom my pet?

-A. Approximate times for each treatment varied.
+A. Approximate times for each treatment vary.
 The time taken will depend on the condition and length of your pooch’s hair.
 We will contact you prior to the end of the treatment to advise what time you should pick up your pooch.

 Q. How much does it cost for my pet to be groomed?

 A. Pricing is based on breed, hair length, the condition of your pooch’s, skin, its temperament, age, and grooming history.
 We will give an approximate cost upon contacting us with a booking, which may vary by £5-10 depending on the sizxe of dog.